Introducing Arizona Birding Guide, Richard Fray

 I get a real kick out of showing people the birds, wildlife and beautiful scenery of my adopted home of southeast Arizona, and I’m especially thrilled when I get the chance to show people birds they’ve never seen before.
 You’ll find that I’m always enthusiastic about what we see, and I’m not putting it on; I’m like that even when I’m birding on my own! 🙂

-Away from birding and wildlife – yes, it does happen occasionally – I enjoy spending time with my pets, watching comedy and sport (often combined in the case of my favorite soccer team, Leicester City) and drinking a refreshing beverage or two with family and friends.
+Away from birding and wildlife – yes, it does happen occasionally – I enjoy spending time with my dog, Minno, watching comedy and sport (often combined in the case of my favorite soccer team, Leicester City) and drinking a refreshing beverage or two with family and friends, especially my beautiful girlfriend, Tucson Audubon’s Bird Conservation Biologist, Jennie MacFarland.